blakeblackshear/frigate/docs/docs/development/contributing.md

 VSCode will start the docker compose file for you and open a terminal window connected to `frigate-dev`.

 - Run `python3 -m frigate` to start the backend.
-- In a separate terminal window inside VS Code, change into the `web` directory and run `npm install && npm start` to start the frontend.
+- In a separate terminal window inside VS Code, change into the `web` directory and run `npm install && npm run dev` to start the frontend.

 #### 5. Teardown